 Comprised of the core courses of the PWR-MA, the PTW graduate certificate enables training in skills relevant to workplace uses of language and nurtures rhetorical awareness of workplace contexts.

-Applicants must be currently admitted to graduate study or approved for enrollment through Extended Studies (non-degree).
-Because only 6 hours of extended studies credits may be applied toward the Certificate, students who initially take courses in the certificate program through Extended Studies should apply for admission to the program before the completion of 6 credits of course work.
-Other students are also strongly urged to apply no later than the completion of 2 certificate courses.
-Completion of course work is not in itself a guarantee of admission to the Certificate.
-Applicants must submit the following documents:
+To apply to the PTW certificate program, applicants must be currently admitted to graduate study or approved for enrollment through Extended Studies (non-degree).
+Because only 6 credits earned before admission can be applied toward the PTW certificate, we recommend that Extended Studies students and students in other degree programs apply for admission before completing 6 credits of coursework.
+Completion of coursework is not in itself a guarantee of admission to the PTW certificate program.

 We do not require GRE scores.